Rhelli/Enumerable-Methods/ReadMe.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

 This project consists of recreating, from scratch, the Ruby [Enumerable Module](https://blog.appsignal.com/2018/05/29/ruby-magic-enumerable-and-enumerator.html) which is commonly used in day-to-day use.
-Due to the nature of the 'Enumerable Module' and it's oh-so frequent use - this prroves to be an important lesson to learn...
+Due to the nature of the 'Enumerable Module' and it's oh-so frequent use - this proves to be an important concept for newcomers to Ruby.

 ## 📏 The Project Brief